Naruto Uzumaki: Love interests

 Naruto's romantic partner was decided during the early stages of the manga.
-Since Hinata Hyuga always respected Naruto, even before the series' beginning, even before his academy mentor Iruka Umino, Kishimoto felt they were meant to be.
-This angered his wife who wanted Naruto to marry Sakura Haruno.
-When Sakura was introduced, Kishimoto did not think of her as Naruto's future wife, as he saw them as being just friends and teammates, although once Hinata had appeared, the author thought of forming a love triangle between the three characters.
-He later regretted the love triangle as he considered Naruto a fighting series with little focus on romance, and he reiterated that "it was all about Naruto and Hinata getting married from an early stage."
+Since Hinata Hyuga always respected Naruto, even before the series's beginning, even before his academy mentor Iruka Umino, Kishimoto felt they were meant to be.
+This angered his wife, who wanted Naruto to marry Sakura Haruno.
+When Sakura was introduced, Kishimoto did not think of her as Naruto's future wife: he saw them as being friends and teammates, although once Hinata had appeared, the author thought of forming a love triangle between the three characters.
+He later regretted the love triangle as he considered Naruto a fighting series with little focus on romance, and he reiterated that "[i]t was all about Naruto and Hinata getting married from an early stage."

 When seeing the staff's work to focus a film on Naruto's relationship with Hinata, The Last: Naruto the Movie, Kishimoto decided to oversee the project.
-Nevertheless, he enjoyed seeing Naruto and Hinata's romantical scenes he did not write.
-In regard to Naruto's rank which remains as the lowest one, Genin, due to Naruto spending most of his Part II's time fighting and training, Kishimoto decided Naruto would skip the following ranks to become the Hokage, which he felt was appealing.
+Nevertheless, he enjoyed seeing Naruto and Hinata's romantic scenes that he did not write.
+In regard to Naruto's rank, which remains as the lowest one, Genin, due to Naruto spending most of his time in Part II fighting and training, Kishimoto decided Naruto would skip the following ranks to become the Hokage, which he felt was appealing.
 In the making of The Last: Naruto the Movie, Hinata makes a red scarf for Naruto.
-This was based on how Kishimoto's wife actually once did which brought laughs to the staff developing the film.
+This was based on something Kishimoto's wife actually once did, which brought laughs to the staff developing the film.

-Screenwriter Maruo Kyozuka said that he wanted to depict a love triangle between Naruto, Hinata and Toneri Otsutsuki in the film.
-Although Naruto is initially clueless about Hinata's feelings for him, during the film he begins to acknowledge and respond to them.
+Screenwriter Maruo Kyozuka said that he wanted to depict a love triangle between Naruto, Hinata, and Toneri Otsutsuki in the film.
+Although Naruto is initially clueless about Hinata's feelings for him, during the film, he begins to acknowledge and respond to them.
 Hinata's character was also developed in the film, with Kyozuka saying that she had to put aside her feelings for Naruto to accept Toneri's proposal so she could find Hanabi.
 During this scene, Kyozuka wanted to depict Naruto at his lowest after his rejection by Hinata.
 He then returned Naruto to his brave self, with the character resolving to continue his mission regardless of the cost.
-Animator Chengxi Huang behind multiple Naruto series took a liking to this couple ever since he started working in Naruto Shippuden, often aiming to draw scenes of the two and most notably a scene from the final arc when Hinata slaps Naruto to calm him following the death of Neji Hyuga.
-In the making of the film, he thanked Kishimoto for accepting to do The Last where the couple was explored furthermore.
+Animator Chengxi Huang, who worked on multiple Naruto series, took a liking to this couple ever since he started working on Naruto Shippuden, often aiming to draw scenes of the two and most notably a scene from the final arc when Hinata slaps Naruto to calm him following the death of Neji Hyuga.
+In the making of the film, he thanked Kishimoto for accepting to do The Last, where the couple was explored furthermore.
 He looked at their adult selves as an appealing married couple but had to remove a video he made that received backlash for being inappropriate for the demographic.